Use cases

 Thunder Compute is optimized for AI/ML development workflows.
 That said, Thunder Compute has the full functionality of an EC2-style on-demand GPU cloud instance.

-• CUDNN version 9.0 or greater
+• CUDNN: We support version 9.0 or greater.

 Do not attempt to reinstall CUDA.
-If it seems like you need an older CUDA driver, you almost always are better off upgrading your other dependencies (e.g., PyTorch)
+If it seems like you need an older CUDA driver, you are almost always better off upgrading your other dependencies (e.g., PyTorch).

 Experimental (less stable)